atlaspak/FundaSorterApi/README.md

 ### EstateCollectorController
 This controller has four endpoints
 - #### HttpPost("RetrieveRealEstatesFromMessage"):
-   I have added this function to test it before consuming the FundaApi, it's allowing you to send the data in the message body
+   I have added this function to test it before consuming the FundaApi, it's allowing you to send the data in the message body.

 - #### HttpPost("RetrieveAllRealEstatesFromFunda"):
    This method consumes from FundaApi and takes two parameters;